m2osw/communicatord/README.md

 # Tools

-The projects comes with a few tools can are useful to send messages in script (such as the logrotate script) and debug your systems by sniffing the traffic going through the Snap!
+The projects comes with a few useful tools to send messages in script (such as the logrotate scripts) and debug your systems by sniffing the traffic going through the Snap!
 Communicator.